B2C Customer Authentication Flow

 Logout Process

 The logout process invalidates the current session and clears authentication data.
+API Request:- The system invalidates the session on the server

 - All localStorage items are cleared